 So, without any further ado, scroll on for our 2017 Film Preview – if you don’t like it, tough!

 Dates for the Diary

-The first 10 films have confirmed release dates (subject to the complex machinations of the film distribution industry) – so you can pencil the following films into your diary.
+The first set films have confirmed release dates (subject to the complex machinations of the film distribution industry) – so you can pencil the following films into your diary.

-Spring release dates suggest a lack of award-winning confidence from distributors, whilst those appearing later in the year might figure at the big award ceremonies in early 2018.
+Earlier release dates suggest a lack of award-winning confidence from distributors, whilst those appearing later in the year might figure at the big award ceremonies in 2018.

 After the disappointment of The Lone Ranger, director Gore Verbinski looks to have discovered more fertile material with this psychological horror thriller, starring Dane DeHaan, Mia Goth, and (hello to) Jason Isaacs.
 We’re hoping for Shutter Island meets AHS: Asylum.

 Since Alfonso Cuaron’s massive hit Gravity, the big studios have been looking for the next big space adventure – 2014’s Interstellar and 2015’s The Martian probably the pick of the bunch.
 This time, it’s Jake Gyllenhaal following in the footsteps of Sandra Bullock, Matthew McConaughey and Matt Damon, as the International Space Station receives a surprise visitor…